 Raspberry Pi is an affordable, small board that you can turn into a tiny desktop computer.
-You can attach a display, mouse, and keyboard - that's all you need anyway.
+You can attach a display, mouse, and keyboard to use it like a desktop.
 However, most folks are reluctant to try it since they assume that the installation is tricky.

-Hence, I am sharing this guide for all those users who want to set up Raspberry Pi 4 without using a display or a monitor.
+After setting the Raspberry Pi several times, you could do it without relying on a monitor.
 Of course, you'll need a Windows PC or a Mac to complete the setup.
-That will result in a headless Raspberry Pi, which means it is controllable mostly through the Command Line interface.
-However, you can get a local web interface that works over desktop and mobile browsers.
+That will result in a headless Raspberry Pi, which means it is without a graphical interface and is controllable mostly through the Command Line.

-Slower ones will work if you plan to use it to run only Pi-hole, a Linux-based network-level application for blocking Internet trackers and advertisements.
+Slower ones will work if you plan to use it to run only Pi-hole, a Linux-based network-level program to block Internet trackers and advertisements.
 For this Pi series, I'll primarily focus on setting up headless Pi to be used with Pi-hole and as a Samba file server over the home network.

 - A Raspberry Pi unit (version 3 or 4, preferably) with a case.